developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/api/index.md

 ------

 ### ScannerInputPlugin
 The ScannerInputPlugin API command can be used to enable/disable the scanner plug-in in the currently active profile.
-Disabling the scanner plug-in effectively disables scanning in that profile (associated or un-associated).
+Disabling the scanner plug-in effectively disables scanning in that profile (associated or unassociated).

 ####FUNCTION PROTOTYPE